onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Merging the market, state, religion, media, academia and education under *~~sha~~* syntropic law

 ██████████████████████████████████████████████████████████████████
-# Call to action - The storm has come
+# Call to action - The storm has come - achieving criticality
 ██████████████████████████████████████████████████████████████████

 THE DAY OF RECOGNITION - who do you credit for having tipped you off on this video?